-Don’t fret, though – this handy, pre-exchange “to do” list will ensure that you don’t forget anything and will be ready to go when your date of departure rolls around.
+Don’t fret, though – this handy, pre-exchange “to do” list will ensure that you don’t forget anything and will be ready to go when it’s time to get on the plane.

 Six months before departure

-Your exchange program should notify you that you’ve been successful about six months prior to your approximate departure date.
+Your exchange program should notify you that you’ve been successful about six months before your departure date.

 Here’s what you need to do straight away: